ESCAPE-pain for knees and hips

 Please email us at email@example.com and tell us what you thought of the programme and how it's affected the way you manage your joint pain.

-We have designed some support tools to help you continue exercising safely in your home, after you have completed the face-to-face ESCAPE-pain programme.
-Please see here for further information.
+Please read our support tools guidance which we have produced to help you continue exercising safely in your home, after you have completed the face-to-face ESCAPE-pain programme for knees and hips.

-This infographic describes the participant benefits of the ESCAPE-pain programme:
+This infographic below describes the participant benefits of the ESCAPE-pain programme for knees and hips: